top of page

 House of Friendship proudly presented the fifth session of our Psychology Workshop Series, focusing on understanding how mental health services operate within the United States healthcare system.

-Sponsored by Wake County, this session provided a practical guide to accessing mental health services, navigating health insurance, identifying culturally competent providers, and understanding individual rights as an immigrant in the United States.
+Sponsored by HealthLit4Wake, this session provided a practical guide to accessing mental health services, navigating health insurance, identifying culturally competent providers, and understanding individual rights as an immigrant in the United States.

 The workshop was led by Grace He, a licensed mental health counselor specializing in culturally sensitive care for Asian, immigrant, and refugee communities.
 Drawing from her professional experience, she offered clear guidance to help participants better understand how to seek support and advocate for themselves and their families within the healthcare system.